collinloo/Sentiment-Analysis-with-Deep-NLP/README.md

 ![png](img/rm_modelA_results.png?raw=true)

-The grid search process takes about 2.5 hours to run.
-The precision score for positive prediction is about 0.98.
-As for the precision score for negative prediction, the model guesses it right  about 83% at a time.
-Given the class imbalance in the data set, which is about 12% of the testing data, the result is more than adequate.
+### Observation
+1. The grid search process takes about 2.5 hours to run.
+2. Both the precision and the recall score for both true positive and true negative predictions are more than satisfactory, with both type of metrics close to 90% and above.
+3. It is worth mentioning that the true negative precision and recall scores are quite impressive, given the inherent class imbalance nature of our target.
 <br></br>

 # Model B Deep Learning with Self Trained Word Embedding